Fela Kuti: Showmanship

 Kuti was known for his showmanship, and his concerts were often outlandish and wild.
 He referred to his stage act as the "Underground Spiritual Game".
 Many expected him to perform shows like those in the Western world, but during the 1980s, he was not interested in putting on a "show".
 His European performance was a representation of what was relevant at the time and his other inspirations.
 He attempted to make a movie but lost all the materials to the fire that was set to his house by the military government in power.
 He thought that art, and thus his own music, should have political meaning.

 Kuti's concerts also regularly involved female singers and dancers, later dubbed as "Queens."
 The Queens were women who helped influence the popularization of his music.
 They were dressed colorfully and wore makeup all over their bodies that expressed their visual creativity.
 The singers of the group played a backup role for Kuti, usually echoing his words or humming along, while the dancers would put on a performance of an erotic manner.
 This began to spark controversy due to the nature of their involvement with Kuti's political tone, along with the reality that a lot of the women were young.

 Kuti was part of an Afrocentric consciousness movement that was founded on and delivered through his music.
 In an interview included in Hank Bordowitz's Noise of the World, Kuti stated:Music is supposed to have an effect.
 If you're playing music and people don't feel something, you're not doing shit.
 That's what African music is about.
 When you hear something, you must move.
 I want to move people to dance, but also to think.
 Music wants to dictate a better life, against a bad life.
 When you're listening to something that depicts having a better life, and you're not having a better life, it must have an effect on you.

 Political views and activism

 Activism

 Kuti was highly engaged in political activism in Africa from the 1970s until his death.
-He criticized the corruption of Nigerian government officials and the mistreatment of Nigerian citizens.
-He spoke of colonialism as the root of the socio-economic and political problems that plagued the African people.
-Corruption was one of the worst political problems facing Africa in the 1970s and Nigeria was among the most corrupt countries.
-Its government rigged elections and performed coups that ultimately worsened poverty, economic inequality, unemployment, and political instability, further promoting corruption and crime.
+He frequently criticized corruption among Nigerian government officials and the mistreatment of Nigerian citizens.
+He argued that colonialism was a major cause of the socio-economic and political challenges faced by African people.
+Corruption was a significant issue facing countries in Africa in the 1970s, and Nigeria was frequently cited as being heavily affected by it.
+Nigeria experienced rigged elections and military coups that contributed to instability and worsened economic conditions including poverty and inequality.
 Kuti's protest songs covered themes inspired by the realities of corruption and socio-economic inequality in Africa.
-Kuti's political statements could be heard throughout Africa.
+His political statements reached audiences across Africa.